reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 With the dev tools declared as a dependency, all we need to do is to start the application with `./gradlew bootrun`, change a Java file, and hit "compile" in our IDE.
 The changed class will be compiled into the folder `/build/classes`, which is on the classpath for the running Spring Boot app.

 **Spring Boot Dev Tools will notice that a file has changed and trigger a restart of the application context**.
-Once that is done, the embedded live reload server will call out to the browser plugin which will refresh the page that's currently open in our browser.
+Once that is done, the embedded livereload server will call out to the browser plugin which will refresh the page that's currently open in our browser.

 Pretty neat.

-**But changing a static file like an HTML template or a Javascript file will also trigger a restart, even though this isn't really necessary!**
+**But changing a static file like an HTML template or a Javascript file will also trigger a restart, even though this isn't necessary!**

 ### Reloading on Changes to Static Files